JMLizano/jmlizano.github.io/_posts/2018-11-20-multilabel-classificator-spark.markdown

 to be able to serve it without requiring Spark afterwards.

 There are some interesting projects that offer support in this regard, like [mlflow](https://mlflow.org/) and [mleap](https://github.com/combust/mleap).
-These projectsalso offer tools for the serving layer, making them a very interesting approach.
+These projects also offer tools for the serving layer, making them a very interesting approach.

 The implementation of the serialization itself is not very interesting.
 Spark offers a couple of traits